Euclid Quick Data Release (Q1). Active galactic nuclei identification using diffusion-based inpainting of Euclid VIS images: Data

 \subsection{Addressing the use of asinh for image scaling}

 Given its prevalence in galaxy morphology-based research \citep{lupton2004preparing}, the effect of using an $\asinh$ transformation on the data is also investigated.
-The function, which is often to the benefit of visual inspections, reduces the differences between the brightest and faintest pixels.
-However, when attempting to differentiate galaxy and non-galaxy sources, the $\asinh$ function becomes a hindrance, causing the distributions to more significantly overlap, as shown in \cref{fig:asinh_diff}.
-To generate a measure for class overlap we measure the ROC for each image, taking the mean of each non-galaxy class.
-We use the percentage of our true galaxy sample that have a ROC value over the respective class mean as our overlap metric.
-The extent of the overlap is showcased in \cref{tab:asinh_impact}, where galaxy overlap increases by at least a factor of 2.5 and in the extreme case, nearly 50 times more galaxies overlap with stars.
-In the following sections of the paper we will discuss the set up, training and performance of the diffusion model that automatically learn to reconstruct the central emission expected for the normal galaxy population, and thus by contrast allow us to identify stars and AGN.
+The function is often used to benefit visual inspections by reducing the difference between the brightest and faintest pixels.
+In our approach, however, when attempting to differentiate galaxy and non-galaxy sources, the $\asinh$ function becomes a hindrance, causing the distributions to more significantly overlap, as is shown in \cref{fig:asinh_diff}.
+To generate a measure for class overlap, we measured the ROC for each image, taking the mean of each non-galaxy class.
+We used the percentage of our true galaxy sample with a ROC value over the respective class mean as our overlap metric.
+The extent of the overlap is showcased in \cref{tab:asinh_impact}, where galaxy overlap increases by at least a factor of 4 and in the extreme case, nearly 15 times more galaxies overlap with stars.